Holly Brewer: News

 On November 5, 2022, Judge J. Michael Luttig responded on Twitter to Dr. Holly Brewer's post, confirming that Judge Luttig had read and relied on Dr. Brewer's articles explaining how Vice President Thomas Jefferson did not rig the 1800 presidential vote count.

 Luttig had tweeted: "Professor, your fascinating articles about Jefferson and the election of 1800 are brilliant expositions of the episode.
 Your historical — and historic — scholarship took its rightful place in political and constitutional history on January 5, 2021, where it will remain forever."

-This occurrence was within the context of how former President Donald Trump pressured his Vice President Michael Pence to “be like Jefferson” on the morning of the coup and to refuse to count some states’ electoral ballots.
-Pence had refused, citing how Judge Luttig advised Pence that there was no historical precedent for refusing to count any electoral votes.
+This occurred after former President Donald Trump pressured his Vice President Michael Pence to “be like Jefferson” during the days before and on the morning of the coup.
+Trump argued, following John C. Eastman's memos, that Pence could refuse to count some states’ electoral ballots.
+On the morning of January 6, 2021, Pence refused, crediting Judge Luttig, who advised Pence that there was no historical precedent for refusing to count any electoral votes.